Everybunny Has to Eat. Here's a List of Restaurants Serving Easter Brunch in Sioux Falls.

 9:30 AM - 2:00 PM

-2nd Annual Easter Brunch featuring angel hair pasta with artichokes, asiago smashed potatoes, assorted fruits and pastries, balsamic glazed salmon, build-your-own omelet bar, cheesy hash browns, cheesy scrambled eggs, chicken fettuccine, chocolate fountain, dessert bar, French toast sticks, grilled chicken bowtie festival, glazed ham, Italian egg bake, Italian pasta salad, lemon rosemary chicken, and nacho bar.
+Featuring angel hair pasta with artichokes, asiago smashed potatoes, assorted desserts and pastries, citrus balsamic salmon, cheesy hash browns, grilled chicken bowtie festival, chocolate fountain, salad bar, soups, French toast sticks, nacho bar, and more.

 Hibachi Grill and Supreme Buffet